 SEOPressor helps you to optimize your on-page SEO for higher & improved search ranking.

-The process of getting a new web page or a new website on Google Search is a long and windy one.
-But it’s one worth learning about.
+While the process of getting a new page or website on Google Search is a long and windy one, but it’s one worth learning about.

 Let’s start with the basics.

 Have you watched it?
-If yes, please bear with my little attempt at summarizing.
+If yes, let’s recap and summarize.

 Crawled contents, or web pages, are then stored in Google’s index.
 When a user made a query, answers are pulled from the index.

 So in order for your content to show on Google Search, you have to first make sure your website is crawlable by Google’s crawler called Googlebot.

 Then you have to make sure it’s indexed correctly by the indexer which is called Caffeine.
 Then only will you see your content or website appearing on Google Search.

 Here’s the thing, how do you check from Google for exactly whether or not they have indexed your content?
 Well, you can’t.
 Like all things in SEO, the next best strategy you can do is analyze and give it your best guess.

 Try typing into the Google search bar site:insertyourdomainhere.com and enter, Google Search will give you a list of all indexed web pages from your domain.
 Or better yet, search your URL directly on Google.